-Whilst every effort has been made in building this mass and weight converter, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
-This mass and weight converter is here purely as a service to you, please use it at your own risk.
+Whilst every effort has been made in building this weight converter / mass converter, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
+This weight converter / mass converter is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.

 Please see the full disclaimer for more information.

-Conversion units currently available for the Mass and Weight Converter
+Conversion units currently available for the weight and mass converter

 Carats (metric) (CM), Centigrams (cg), Decigrams (dg), Dekagrams (dag), Grains (gr), Grams (g), Kilograms (kg), Micrograms (mcg), Milligrams (mg), Newtons (N), Ounces Avoir (oz), Ounces Troy (t oz), PennyWeights (pwt), Pounds Avoir (lb), Pounds Troy, Slugs, Stone (UK) (st), Stone (US), Tonnes (metric ton) (t), Tons (UK long ton), Tons (US short ton),

-An avoirdupois ounce is equal to 437.5 grains.
+An avoirdupois ounce is equal to 28.349523125 grams.
 The ounce is commonly used as a unit of mass in the United States and around the World.
-Full description is available on Wikipedia.

-A troy ounce (abbreviation: t oz) is equal to 480 grains.
+A troy ounce (abbreviation: t oz) is equal to 31.1034768 grams.
 Today, the troy ounce is used only to express the mass of precious metals such as gold, platinum or silver.
-Full description is available on Wikipedia.

-Troy weight originates from what was called the troy system of mass and dates back to before the time of William the Conqueror.
+Troy weight originates from the troy system of mass and dates back to before the time of William the Conqueror.
 The troy pound is no longer in general use.
 In Canada, Australia, the UK, and other places the troy pound is no longer a legal unit for trade.
 In the United Kingdom, the use of the troy pound was abolished on 6 January 1879.
 The troy pound is still used for measurements of precious metals such as gold, silver, and platinum, and sometimes gems such as opals.
-Full description is available on Wikipedia.